Detecting Local Insights from Global Labels: Supervised & Zero-Shot Sequence Labeling via a Convolutional Decomposition: Sentiment Data: Binary Prediction of Polarity

 We consider the task of predicting binary document-level sentiment in IMDb movie reviews.
-We additionally analyze token-level sentiment diffs (as defined below), which serves as a zero-shot sequence labeling task since we only consider labels at the document level for training.
-Similarly, we consider the task of distinguishing original and revised reviews at the document-level in the counterfactually-augmented data of \citet{Kaushik-etal-2019-CounterfactualDataAnnotations} and the contrast sets data of \citet{Gardner-etal-2020-ContrastSets}.
+We analyze detection of sentiment features at the token level, treating it as a zero-shot sequence labeling task, and additionally provide document-level classification results when constraining the predictions based on the token-level heuristics.